StringsVR/StringsVR/README.md

 ## Vision

 ### Overview
-StringsVR is aimed to make a wireless SteamVR-compatible setup using the Raspberry Pi 4 and Arduinos, 6dof tracking also supported via PsMoveServiceEx.
+StringsVR is aimed to make a wireless SteamVR-compatible setup using the Orange Pi 2W, 6dof tracking also supported through cameras on front of Headset.

 ### Streaming
-StringsVR is currently capable of streaming 2k@72hz over a strong wifi connection with 13ms of latency.
+StringsVR is currently capable of streaming 2k@72hz over a strong wifi connection with 19ms of latency.
 **(This will highly depend on your Wi-Fi it is recommended to have your PC connected to ethernet)**

 ### Hardware